mindspore-ai/docs/docs/mindformers/docs/source_en/feature/ckpt.md

 - input_path: path of the HuggingFace weight folder, which points to the downloaded weight file.
 - output_path: path for storing the MindSpore Transformers weight file after conversion.
 - dtype: weight data type after conversion.
-- n_head: takes effect only for the BLOOM model.
-Set this parameter to `16` when `bloom_560m` is used and to `32` when `bloom_7.1b` is used.
-- hidden_size: takes effect only for the BLOOM model.
-Set this parameter to `1024` when `bloom_560m` is used and to `4096` when `bloom_7.1b` is used.
-- layers: number of layers to be converted.
-This parameter takes effect only for the GPT2 and WizardCoder models.
-- is_pretrain: converts the pre-trained weight.
-This parameter takes effect only for the Swin model.
 - telechat_type: version of the TeleChat model.
 This parameter takes effect only for the TeleChat model.

 ### Conversion Example